Intermittently Observable Markov Decision Processes: Problem Statement

 Consider a scenario where the controller relies on a remote sensor for perceiving the state information of the process.
 Suppose that the controller and the remote sensor are physically separated and communicate via an unreliable wireless channel.
 Due to environmental interference and channel fading, transmissions over the wireless channel may occasionally fail.
 As a result, the state information observed by the sensor may not be always delivered successfully to the controller.
 This paper proposes the IOMDP framework to address the problem of selecting actions for the MDP with intermittent state information.

 Formally, define a Bernoulli random variable $\gamma_t$ as an indicator for the transmission of $s_t$.
 Let $\gamma_t = 1$ if $s_t$ is successfully transmitted to the controller before the time point of determining $a_t$ and $\gamma_t = 0$ otherwise.
 We assume there is no delayed arrival of state information, i.e., the controller will never receive $s_t$ if $\gamma_t=0$.
-Further, assume that $\{ {\gamma _t}:t = 0,1,2, \cdots \} $ is a sequence of i.i.d. random variables and that
+We make the following assumption regarding the transmissions of state information: